lac-dcc/honey-potion/README.md

 Will generate `Minimal.bpf.c` in the same folder as the module.

 Notice the `license` option: as eBPF demands, we need to specify a license to our program.
 Currently, `Honey` accepts one more option besides the license.
-The option `clang_formater` can take the path of the `clang-formater` executable, and it'll use it to beautify the restricted C file generated.
+The option `clang_formater` can take the path of the `clang-formater` executable, and it'll use it to beautify the C file generated.

 #### Main function
 A module that uses `Honey` must define a function `main/1` that receives a `ctx`.
 The main function is the entry point of our eBPF program.
 For example: